robertviramontes/robertviramontes.github.io/index.md

 Hi!
 I am a graduate student studying Computer Engineering at the University of Wisconsin - Madison.
-I am currently investigating techniques to optimize neural network deployment, particularly for edge devices.
+I am currently investigating techniques to optimize neural network deployment, particularly for edge and other low power devices.
 I also enjoy studying Electronic Design Automation (EDA) -- particularly opportunities for integrating machine learning with the design flow.

 ## News
 - April 27, 2023: Passed my PhD preliminary exam!